psdon/psdon/README.md

 ### Talking about personal stuffs:
 - 🔭 Yes, I love Vim!
-- 💬 Slow code hurts my eye.
+- 💬 Slow code hurt my eyes.
 Ask me about Python, Architecture, and Hacking!
 - 📫 You can find me on [![Twitter][1.2]][1], [![LinkedIn][2.2]][2], or [![Facebook][3.2]][3].
 - ⚡ Fun fact: I started programming when I was 9 years old.
 I've learned Assembly Language when I was 12 🤪